myhsia/LXGW-CTAN/README.md

 The `LXGW` Font Family
 ======================

-The `LXGW` Font Family provides an unprofessional open-source Chinese font family.
+The `LXGW` Font Family provides an open-source CJK font family with a comprehensive character set for Chinese (Simplified/Traditional), Cantonese, and Japanese.
+A `fontset` configuration of this font family for the `ctex-kit` is also provided in this package.

 Issues
 ------